 [Image]

-So, Why Copper Fitting?
+So, Why Copper Fittings?

-With more than 20 years of industry experience, we observe that copper is the most durable material in the plumbing industry.
-Copper tubes tend to last longer and are, especially, beneficial in underground piping applications due to their high corrosion resistance.
+With more than 20 years of industry experience, we have observed that copper is the most durable material in the plumbing industry.
+Copper tubes and copper fittings tend to last longer and are especially beneficial in underground piping applications due to their high corrosion resistance.

-LEAP CopperLink offers installers the benefits of plumbing copper in a more innovative and cost-effective approach.
+LEAP CopperLink offers installers the benefits of plumbing copper, using press-fit copper in a more innovative and cost-effective approach.

 Not Just Another Copper Press Fitting